sydmou/ASQP-ITSCL/README.md

 ## The Parameter settings:
     T5-base（Optimal Epochs）==50 (Restaurant)
     T5-base（Optimal Epochs）==50 (Laptop)
     T5-large（Optimal Epochs）==35 (Laptop)
     T5-large（Optimal Epochs）==30 (Restaurant)

- T5-base excelled at 50 epochs, T5-large at 35 epochs (Laptop) and 30 epochs (Restaurant).

     The parameter settings for the function def get_ITBPE_style_targets(sents, labels): in the data_utils.py file:

     This template is primarily used for training or inference in sentiment analysis tasks focused on the laptop domain.

     prefix_sentenceLaptopN= "Example: the laptop struggles with high-end games. | aspect term is laptop, opinion term is struggles, category is laptop functionality, and sentiment is negative.
 Now, Given the sentence:"